wongluyee/react-order-meal-app/README.md

 Still in progress...

 ## New things I learned when building this app
-1. Portal: Use the modal component wherever I want but render the actual HTML elements in a specific place in the DOM tree.
+1. usePortal: Use the modal component wherever I want but render the actual HTML elements in a specific place in the DOM tree.
-2. Context: Pass cart context data through multiple levels.
+2. useContext: Pass cart context data through multiple levels.
+3. useReducer: Manage state.
+Check whether a meal is already part of the cart or not.